larry801/online_ocr/source/readme.md

 ### 0.14

 Fixed some bugs:
-Cannot use your own api key in Microsoft Azure engines Cannot get text result if there is a braille display
+Cannot use your own API key in Microsoft Azure engines Cannot get text result if there is a braille display

 ### 0.13